hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 infoset1
 ----------

+Print some possibly useful info about the entities in the loaded set.
+It prints data about each entity individually as well as for each type of data, it will provide comparative prints.
+Wrt these comparative prints, it tries to order the entities, based on the average of the 3 year rolling rets.
+However if a entity has not been active for 3 years, then such entities will get bundled to the end of the ordered list, based on the last return per annum data available for such entities.

 User needs to first run infoset1_prep, before calling one of the infoset1_result calls.
 This will print processed data, wrt specified entities, based on what was generated during infoset1_prep.